The Ultimate Guide to Houston's Free Museums

 Museum District

 The Houston Museum of Natural Science has more than a dozen permanent galleries and several special exhibits throughout the year.
 Tour the sprawling museum to find dinosaurs and (live) butterflies, and learn about science, space, wildlife, and so much more.
-Make sure to stop by the planetarium for an out-of-this-world film experience.
+Be sure to stop by the planetarium for an out-of-this-world film experience.

 Image: Jackelin Reyna/Houston Zoo